isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-CN/Office365-ServiceDescriptions/office-online-service-description/word-online.md

 ---
 # <a name="word-for-the-web"></a>Word 网页版

-Word for the web (formerly Word Web App) 将 Microsoft Word 体验扩展到 Web 浏览器，您可以在 Web 浏览器中直接在存储文档的网站上处理文档。
+Word for the web (formerly Word Web App) extends your Microsoft Word experience to the web browser， where you can work with documents directly on the website where the document is stored.

 ## <a name="alignment-guides-and-live-layout"></a>Alignment guides and live layout